RECAPEM

 • Mechanism of pneumothorax and index of suspicion (figure below)

-• In mechanical ventilated patients and/or sedated patients
+• In mechanically ventilated patients and/or sedated patients

 • Early and reliable signs